Sunflower Garden Parent/Child Program Currently On Hold Due To The Pandemic.

 Our weekly teacher-led play group is held in a warm inviting Early Childhood classroom.
 Parents are welcomed with tea and handwork while the children enjoy free play, climbing, crawling and socializing.
 Each rhythmic morning includes bread baking, singing, a warm organic snack, puppetry and outdoor play.

-The cost is $308 per 11 week session.
 Once your application is completed, payments can be made by check.

 Meet the Sunflower Garden Teachers